rsmith52/Parallax-Engine/README.md

 * New layers could be full or empty by default?
 Nice to have
 * Map object stores map size? background music
 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
-* Detection for while on water or near water looking at edges
 * Ground layer "objects" like paths & seabed need a separate "environment" layer, not objects

 ### Eventing Code